AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/interactive-webinars-overview.md

 No, Interactive Webinar Event Programs make the association for you.

+**Why do some of my leads have a "Registration Error" status instead of "Registered?"**

+If the lead's "first name" field is empty, they cannot register for the webinar.
+You can resolve this by entering a valid first name.

 **Are my Interactive Webinars recorded automatically?**

 They are not.
 After your webinar begins, click the drop-down next to the name of the webinar and select **Record Session**.